GeomaticsAndRS/landsat-to-cog/README.md

 # Landsat-to-cog
 This converts zipped USGS landsat data to cloud optimised geotiffs (COGs) using AWS infrastructure.
-Also, this repository defines Docker and Kubernetes components to support the conversion.
+Additionally, this repository defines Docker and Kubernetes components to support the conversion.
+The Kubernetes configuration is specifc to DEAfrica.

 ---
 ## Requirements